Mental Health In The Workplace

 Those who receive adequate support during their leave are often likely to return to work faster that those who don’t.
-A lack of communication can leave employees feeling alienated from the company, causing further issues and extending the length of leave.
+A lack of communication can leave employees feeling alienated from the company.
+This can cause further issues and extend the length of leave.

 Furthermore, as previously mentioned, employees may wish to keep the reason for their absence confidential.
 Discussing what they would and would not like to be shared with their colleagues is essential.

 - Offering extra training

 - Holding debriefing sessions after a challenging day

 - Encouraging staff to speak out about which workplace factors affect their mental state

 - Reflecting on positive achievements